apostrophecms/apostrophe-documentation/docs/core-concepts/editable-content-on-pages/standard-widgets.md

 If you don't specify a size, the `full` size is displayed.

-You'll talk about adding custom image sizes in [`apostrophe-attachments`](/reference/modules/apostrophe-attachments/README.md#addimagesizes) in a later tutorial.
+See [`apostrophe-attachments`](/reference/modules/apostrophe-attachments/README.md#addimagesizes) for information about adding custom image sizes with that module's `addImageSizes` option.

 ### `apostrophe-files`